temporaerhaus/website/content/pages/termine-und-oeffnungszeiten/index.en.md

 ---

 {{% warning title="We're moving" %}}
-Sadly, we don't have a visitable location anymore!
-But we are working hard to find a place to be and will keep you posted at times!
+We've [found a new location in Neu-Ulm](/neuhaus-neuulm/) and are currently moving in.
+We'll keep you updated, when official events are going to start.
 {{% /warning %}}